bhoptee/trueman-chiro/src/pages/index.md

   - type: section_features
     background: gray
-    subtitle: "The clinic is closed for annual leave from Fri 3rd April - Sun 12th April, opening Mon 13th, online booking is available.
+    subtitle: "The clinic is closed for annual leave from Fri 3rd April - Sun 12th April, opening Mon 13th.
+Online booking is available.
 Have a Happy Easter! "
   - type: section_features
     title: ""